convexbrain/Totsu/solver_rust/README.md

 ## Target problem

-A common target problem is continuous scalar **convex optimization** such as LS, LP, QP, GP, QCQP and (approximately equivalent) SOCP.
+A common target problem is continuous scalar **convex optimization** such as LP, QP and QCQP.
+SOCP and SDP can also be handled.

 ## Algorithm and design concepts